NAvi349/mixed-riscv-soc/README.md

 ![image](https://user-images.githubusercontent.com/66086031/170987200-1c16d47a-a814-4f5a-bf5b-96b2f8ec07ff.png)

-- The PLL Output becomes the input to the RISC V Core.
+- The PLL output becomes the input to the RISC V Core.
 - We can also the view the signal in analog format

 ![image](https://user-images.githubusercontent.com/66086031/170987365-20a455a8-2ffc-4efe-b578-3280afcd5c07.png)